Best Gamma Alternatives (2026): 8 Tools Compared

 Quick Summary

-The best Gamma alternative is Eazy if you need slides that look hand-designed with reliable PDF/PPTX exports.
+The best Gamma alternative is Eazy if you want to write first in a real editor — or bring a PDF or link — and end with a polished deck you can present and export (PDF/PPTX).
 Beautiful.ai is best for enterprise teams needing brand enforcement.
 Canva is best if you need a full design platform beyond presentations.
-Each alternative addresses specific Gamma limitations: export quality, design variety, or traditional slide format.
+Each alternative addresses specific Gamma limitations: export quality, a content-first workflow, or traditional slide format.

 70M+